 The way we work is changing.
 Think about your friends and contacts.
 How many have a full-time job?
 How many earn extra income on the side, perhaps by offering their digital skills for hire, occasional childminding, or even renting out a spare room on Airbnb?

-In recent years, alternative work - contract, freelance and gig employment - has entered the mainstream.
-For many, an online office has become the new normal.
+In recent years, alternative work — contract, freelance and gig employment — has entered the mainstream thanks to COVID-19, an online office has become the new normal.
+Many people have developed passive income streams and side hustles alongside their day job.
 This increase in understanding and acceptance of remote working and balancing multiple employment opportunities, correlates with an increase in opportunities for people to manage multiple income streams.

 For multiple income stream managers, manual money management can be a tricky task, regardless of the industry.
 Juggling different income schedules and payment methods on top of your day-to-day can quickly become overwhelming.